DONATE NOW

 Rule #1: Call the vet!
 They are the most equipped and knowledgeable people that can help you with any sick or injured animals, and should always be your first choice to contact.

-Emergency Trauma, Strays only: The Shenandoah Valley Regional Veterinary Emergency Services hospital (after hours only) has a small fund for strays found injured.
+Emergency Trauma, Strays only: Veterinary Emergency Services Clinic (after hours only) has a small fund for strays found injured.
 They may euthanize or keep the animal.

 They are located in Verona at the Rite Aid Shopping Center